-The Student Resource Center is primarily responsible for the majority of students’ testing and assessment needs.
+The Center for Student Success and Engagement is primarily responsible for the majority of students’ testing and assessment needs.

 Accuplacer placement testing is used to help you and your academic advisor determine which reading, writing and math courses you are ready to register for.
 This placement test is typically taken shortly after your admissions appointment and before you meet with an advisor to sign up for classes.
 Because information from this test is used to make important course selection decisions, it is highly recommended that you take the time to review and prepare for it adequately.